You more than likely would have seen an ad for a 6.6KW system. I’ll start by explaining what that means.

 Basically, having more power from the panels allows for the inverter to run at its maximum efficiency for a longer period.

-Secondly, the government rebates are based on the panel wattage, not the inverter size.
+Secondly, the STC financial incentives are based on the panel wattage, not the inverter size.
 So you get a bigger cash rebate which translates to a lower cost of install.

 Combining the two maximizes the efficiency and sets you up for the best return on investment possible.